You are currently viewing How Cooking Oil ATM Works (A detailed guide)

 The cooking oil ATM comes with several security features.
 Owners can set or reset a password to access the machine’s important functions, such as viewing sales records.
 This ensures that only authorized individuals can manage the machine’s operations.

 The ATM also keeps a detailed record of cumulative sales in Kenyan Shillings.
 This daily record-keeping allows owners to track their sales over various periods, be it daily, weekly, or monthly.
-This feature is particularly useful for shop owners who may not always be present, as it provides a reliable way to monitor business performance.
+This feature is particularly useful for absentee owner who need reliable business monitoring.

-Additionally, the machine is equipped with a lock and key, securing the cooking oil stored in the jerrycan or tank from unauthorized access.
+To enhance security, the machine is equipped with a lock and key, preventing unauthorized access to stored oil.
 This is an important feature for maintaining the safety and profitability of the business.

-The cooking oil ATM is also well-branded, making it visually appealing to customers.
-This attractive branding helps draw attention and can increase sales, making the machine not just a practical tool but also a smart business investment.
+The cooking oil ATM is well-branded, making it visually appealing to customers.
+This attractive branding helps draw attention and can increase sales, making it both a practical tool and a smart business investment.

 The above is the full process of how salad ATM machine works from capturing the input amount, calculating the volume of cooking oil to dispense, pumping, and dispensing, and stopping automatically.